bridge-core/bridge-core.github.io/content/docs/plugin-docs/modules/ui.md

 # @bridge/ui

-Module that provides programmatic access to Vue components defined of the plugin's `ui/` folder
+Module that provides programmatic access to Vue components defined inside of the plugin's `ui/` folder

 ## `UI.BuiltIn`